Covid-19

 • People with symptomatic infections reach peak viral load between days three and six.
 But you can be contagious for ten days after symptoms present.

-Can you have Covid, flu and RSV at the same time?
+Can you have Covid, a cold, flu and RSV at the same time?

 You can have more than one virus at the same time.
 But research suggests this is rare.

-When our immune system detects any virus it deems a threat, it revs up with a general protective response.
+When our immune system detects a virus, it deems it a threat and revs up with a general protective response.
 After that, it homes in on the particular virus.
 So if we’re already armed to fight one virus, it can be difficult for a second infection to take hold.

-Different people make varying immune responses, so there’s no way to know how long your immune system will stay on guard, and you can get another virus within a few weeks or months.
+Different people make varying immune responses.
+So there’s no way to know how long your immune system will stay on guard, and you may get another virus within a few weeks or months.
 That’s why we’ve seen Covid-19, the flu and RSV make individual waves—not peak together.

 Can I get at-home tests for Covid-19, flu and RSV?